Two Channels of Metal-Rich Compact Stellar System Formation: Starbursts under High Ram Pressure versus Tidal Stripping: I llustris TNG Simulations and Sample Selection

-To streamline the identification of CSS host galaxies in TNG50 at $z=0$, we selected galaxies with stellar masses above $10^{9} M_{\odot}$ and used spatial coordinates to conduct a proximity search for potential hosts.
-We locate the ten nearest neighboring galaxies for each CSS as the potential host.
-The highest mass galaxy among these neighbors was initially considered as the potential host.
-If a CSS spent most of its evolution time outside of this galaxy ($D>R_{\mathrm{vir}}$), the next highest mass galaxy was evaluated as a potential host.
+To streamline the identification of CSS host galaxies in TNG50 at $z = 0$, we selected galaxies with stellar masses above $10^{9} \ M_{\odot}$ and used spatial coordinates to conduct a proximity search for potential hosts.
+We locate the 10 nearest neighboring galaxies for each CSS as the potential host.
+The highest-mass galaxy among these neighbors was initially considered as the potential host.
+If a CSS spent most of its evolution time outside of this galaxy ($D>R_{\mathrm{vir}}$), the next-highest-mass galaxy was evaluated as a potential host.
 To enhance the analysis of galaxy trajectories in TNG50, we use cubic spline interpolation to address the simulation's relatively low temporal resolution.
-This approach generates a detailed time series, distributed across 1000 uniform points, which significantly improves the resolution of the trajectory plots displayed in Figure~\ref{Orbit_Type}.
+This approach generates a detailed time series, distributed across 1000 uniform points, which significantly improves the resolution of the trajectory plots.
 While the majority of CSSs are hosted by central galaxies in TNG50, there are still 31 CSSs whose host galaxies are identified as satellite galaxies of larger mass.
-The result of this selection process is shown in Panel \textbf{b} of Figure~\ref{host}, illustrating the mass ratio between CSSs and their identified hosts.